PoisonNinja/Pepper/README.md

 Pepper also utilizes the newlib C library.
 It is heavily patched with Pepper specific code and can be found in a [separate repository](https://github.com/PoisonNinja/newlib).

-Regardless of whether you are on MacOS/Ubuntu or some other system, the build script will handle building and installing the toolchain and C library for you/
+Regardless of whether you are on MacOS/Ubuntu or some other system, the build script will handle building and installing the toolchain and C library for you.

 ## Prerequisites
 As mentioned before, all the necessary prerequisites are installed by the build script if you are on MacOS or an Ubuntu-derivative.